vapoursynth/vapoursynth/doc/functions/flip.rst

 FlipVertical/FlipHorizontal
 ===========================

-.. function:: FlipVertical(clip clip)
+.. function:: FlipVertical(vnode clip)
-              FlipHorizontal(clip clip)
+              FlipHorizontal(vnode clip)
    :module: std

-   Flips the clip in the vertical or horizontal direction.
+   Flips the *clip* in the vertical or horizontal direction.